A2C-SMCP/tfsm/README.md

 ```

 If you want to use all the convenience functions and throw some callbacks into the mix, defining a model can get pretty complicated when you have a lot of states and transitions defined.
-The method `generate_base_model` in `transitions` can generate a base model from a machine configuration to help you out with that.
+The method `generate_base_model` in `tfsm` can generate a base model from a machine configuration to help you out with that.

 ```python
 from tfsm.experimental.utils import generate_base_model